 Recognized as a “Rising Star” and “Next Generation Lawyer” in antitrust litigation, Abram Ellis is a Partner in the Firm’s Washington, D.C. office.
 His practice comprises all aspects of competition law, from defending clients against complex class action antitrust litigation to helping clients obtain regulatory clearance from domestic and international competition authorities for significant transactions.
 Abram is particularly experienced in antitrust litigation involving complex financial instruments, the healthcare industry and employment issues.

-In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on the regulatory matters relating to cross-border activities, including on OFAC and FCPA matters.
+In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on regulatory and compliance matters relating to cross-border activities, including with respect to OFAC, FCPA and CFIUS matters.

 Read Full Biography...

 - Tradeweb in antitrust class actions involving interest rate swaps.

 - ISDA in antitrust class actions and government investigations concerning credit default swaps

 - HCA Inc. in antitrust actions involving ambulatory surgery centers and certain compensation matters.

 - JPMorgan in antitrust and CEA class actions concerning the alleged manipulation of LIBOR

-- Blackstone in antitrust class actions involving alleged collusion for leveraged-buyout transactions.
+- Micron in antitrust class actions involving DRAM.

 2014-2016 Super Lawyers "Rising Star" for Antitrust Litigation